-At Roychester Park, opportunities exist to daylight the reach of Sandy Run Creek that is currently below ground and to implement natural stream stabilization methods and native vegetation plantings to reconnect the floodplains and restore riparian and wetland habitat of the above ground reaches of Sandy Run Creek where the stream banks are currently extremely eroded.
+At Roychester Park, opportunities exist to daylight a small reach of Sandy Run Creek that is currently contained in a culvert and to implement natural stream stabilization methods, native vegetation plantings, reconnect the floodplains and restore riparian and wetland habitat of Sandy Run Creek.
+The existing stream banks are extremely eroded.
 There is also an opportunity to relocate and protect existing sewer infrastructure as risk from erosional damage.